 Day eight’s schedule includes the membership meetings and the annual meeting.
 We also expect to have a presentation by the Rutland Railroad Historical Society and the board meeting in the afternoon.
 For those not attending afternoon meetings, we offer a trip back to Stowe for a visit to a glass blowing gallery, the Cabot Cheese Marketplace, and lastly a tour of the Ben and Jerry’s Ice Cream Factory.
 The day will end with a Bon Voyage Cocktail Party.

 On day nine we head south to Albany.
 We will have a 4 hour stop in Manchester, VT, to visit Hildene, the home of Robert Todd Lincoln, son of President Abraham Lincoln and former President of the Pullman Company.
 A highlight for AAPRCO members will be the viewing of Mr. Lincoln’s private railcar, Sunbeam, that was restored for Hildene by our own Bob Willetts.
 After leaving Manchester, we plan a photo stop at the restored Bennington station and then will be off to Albany for a late evening arrival and the end of our convention travels.
 Breakfast, lunch and dinner will be served.

-The DEARING/BERLIN will depart Albany early in the morning with a late arrival in Washington DC.
+The DEARING/BERLIN will depart Albany-Rensselaer on train 448, the Boston section of the Lake Shore Limited, in mid-afternoon for a late evening arrival in Boston MA.
 Breakfast lunch and dinner will be served.

-Your bedroom serves as your rolling hotel for the entire 16 day trip.
+Your bedroom serves as your rolling hotel for the entire trip.
 All meals and beverages included while the train is enroute.
 Off-car excursions, meals at stops, AAPRCO membership, convention registration fees, and gratuity for your onboard staff are not included in pricing.
-The BERLIN will not return to Chicago at the conclusion of this trip, therefore other arrangements should be made if you plan to continue to Chicago.
 Passengers can board or depart at scheduled stops along the route with advance notice.